byNickes/StatisticsHomeworks/homework7/7_ra.md

 ![image](https://user-images.githubusercontent.com/78324346/141074012-72e0db2f-674f-467c-ab06-a2b6d79d2a01.png)

-#### Random walk from Normal Distribution (or Gaussian random walk)
+#### Random walk from Normal Distribution (or Standard Brownian motion)
 This is a random walk where the random values are drawn from a normal probability distribution with mean μ = 0 and unit standard deviation σ = 1. \
 So let's consider the following random walk

 ![image](https://user-images.githubusercontent.com/78324346/141076647-57b55e9d-61dc-4152-a724-47b05b12d284.png)

 in which each dₜ is a IID Normal random variable with mean 0 and variance 1.
-We know that each xₙ is Normal with mean 0 and variance σ² = n.\
+We know that each xₙ is Normal with mean 0 and variance σ² = n.

 ### Compare your finding with your applications drawing your personal conclusions.
 Explain based on your exercise the beaviour of the distribution of the stochastic process (check out "Donsker's invariance principle").
 What are, in particular, its mean and variance at time n?
 We have the Donsker's theorem (also known as Donsker's invariance principle), it is a functional extension of the central limit theorem. \